StefCoders/rpi-dab-tx/README.md

 ### Raspberry PI
 1. Download [rpi-imager](https://www.raspberrypi.com/software/) onto your computer (Windows, MacOS or linux).
 This software will allow you initialize the SD-card with the operating system
 1. Run rpi-imager on your computer.
-Click on "Choose OS", then on "Raspberry Pi OS (other)" and select "Raspberry Pi OS Lite (32-bit)".
-Then, click on "Choose storage" and select your SD-card device.
-Finally, click on "write" and follow the instructions
+Click on "Choose OS", then on "Raspberry Pi OS (other)" and select "Raspberry Pi OS Lite (32-bit or 64-bits)".
+Then, click on "Choose storage" and select your SD-card device
-1. If you plan to access your raspberry pi remotely through ssh, then create an empty file called "ssh" inside the boot partition, using your computer's file manager
+1. Click on the setup button to set specific parameters (like a ssh access, user profile/password)
+1. Finally click on the write button to install the operating system on your SD-card
 1. Remove the SD-card from your computer and insert it into your raspberry pi.
 Then switch it on
 1. Log into the raspberry pi (default user profile **pi** and password **raspberry**)